wlzhao22/clecture/README.md

 ```

 ## Copyright Issue
 Any one who receives these slides and material are free to use them.
-BUT when one shows them in any form or in any situation, one should point out that "**they are from Wan-Lei Zhao, China**".
+BUT when one shows them in any form or in any situation, one should point out that "**they are designed by Wan-Lei Zhao from China**".

 ## Exercises for the course
 If one wants to get the exercises I designed for this course, please send email to me.
 Please be noted that I will only share my slides to teachers.